swisnieski85/slop-sniffer/README.md

 ## Status

 **Beta Release**
-This is version `1.1` - a working Chrome extension ready for testing.
-The detection algorithm uses one primary heuristic, with plans to add up to eight more detection patterns in future releases.
+This is version `1.2` - a working Chrome extension ready for testing.
+The detection algorithm uses four distinct heuristics, with one more heuristic and several other improvements still planned.
 Because the extension is still in development, it is not a packed extension available through the Google chrome Web Store.
 It must be downloaded and then loaded as an unpacked extension (steps on doing this are included below).

 ## Features